rchain-community/sm19a/README.md

 ## Agenda and Logistics

+Note [doodle poll for time slots](https://doodle.com/poll/s4hvhecneurenh3c ) as early as May 4, 6 (input to May 7 board meeting).

-for now, see brainstorming in the [meeting notes slides][meeting-notes-sm19a]
+for more, see brainstorming in the [meeting notes slides][meeting-notes-sm19a]

 ## Please share your thoughts!